STREETSAMURAI221/Rolling-Ball-Game/README.md

 # Rolling-Ball-Game
 The game will be 3D, you will control a ball by adding momentum to move it in a desired direction. you want to collect a number of (Gems, coins, items) to clear a level. you will need to use the physics of the game to solve each level ala super monkey ball style gameplay.

-what i want to learn:
+what I want to learn:
 1. more experience with 3d.
 2. To push to a repository after every change
 3. more physics experience.